KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 The first optimisation follows my favorite motto: Nothing is faster than doing nothing.

 We only need this whole Scope thing if the function actually uses it!
-During parsing we can analyse all the variables used in the function, and if it doesn't reference anything from the parent scope, we don't need to keep track of the scope at all.
+During parsing we can analyse all the variables used in the function, and if it doesn't reference anything from the parent scope, we don't need to keep track of the enclosing scope at all.

-This saves creating new scopes on every function invocation, but it doesn't speed up lookups in the scope: `fib(40)` is recursive, and for every invocation of `fib(n)` we'll lookup `fib` twice, one for `fib(n-1)` and one for `fib(n-2)`.
+This saves creating new scopes on every function invocation, but it doesn't speed up lookups in the scope: `fib(40)` is recursive, and for every invocation of `fib(n)` we'll look `fib` up twice, one for `fib(n-1)` and one for `fib(n-2)`.

 In order to speed up the lookups, I worked on a few optimisations: